 Commercial lease agreements can be for commercial purposes, for industrial or professional purposes (namely, for offices), or for logistics purposes.

 6.3 Regulation of Rents or Lease Terms

-Rents and some of the lease terms of commercial leases are freely regulated between parties.
-Conversely, there is a mandatory regime for lease agreements for habitation purposes.
+Rents and some of the lease regimes for commercial leases are freely regulated between the parties.
+Conversely, there is a mandatory regime for lease agreements for residential purposes.